lamhq/tech-notes/pages/devops/aws/app-integration/sqs/queue-types/fifo.md

 The name of a FIFO queue must end with the `.fifo` suffix.

-When to use it: send data between applications when the order of events is important
+Ideal for sending data between applications when the order of events is important

 Example use cases:
 - Processing user-entered inputs in the order entered